Life

 EAST MIDLANDS

 I was always a strong believer in the public-service role of the university lecturer.
 Since my arrival at the then Nottingham Polytechnic in 1990, I've been a familiar figure on the cultural scene in Nottingham and the East Midlands.
-I've made public appearances at many local venues and institutions, including the following: the Genito-Urinary Medicine department of Nottingham City Hospital, Nottingham Playhouse, Nottingham Contemporary, the NOTT Dance Festival, the Department of Adult Education, Nottinghamshire public libraries, Nottingham Castle Museum, the National Justice Museum, the Djanogly Art Gallery, the Lakeside Theatre, Bromley House Library, the Old Cold Store, Hockley Hustle, Nonsuch Studios, Nottingham YMCA, BBC Radio Nottingham, Radio Trent FM, Century 106 FM, Trent Sound, Notts TV, Nottingham Writers' Studio, Blackwell’s bookshops, Waterstone’s bookshops, Mushroom Bookshop, Five Leaves Bookshop, People’s College, New College, the University of Nottingham, the Open University in the East Midlands, Nottingham High School, Nottingham’s Voluntary Action Centre, Nottinghamshire Rainbow Heritage Awards, Nottingham Lesbian and Gay Switchboard, the Gay AIDS Initiative, Healthy Gay Nottingham (the Health Shop), Breakout (Nottingham group for gay/bisexual men), Silver Pride, Reading Pride, the National Association of Teachers of English (Nottingham branch) and the Broadway Cinema (on whose Media Education Advisory Committee I served from 1992 to 1998).
+I've made public appearances at many local venues and institutions, including the following: the Genito-Urinary Medicine department of Nottingham City Hospital, Nottingham Playhouse, Nottingham Contemporary, the NOTT Dance Festival, the Department of Adult Education, Nottinghamshire public libraries, Nottingham Castle Museum, the National Justice Museum, the Djanogly Art Gallery, the Lakeside Theatre, Bromley House Library, the Old Cold Store, Hockley Hustle, The Carousel, Nonsuch Studios, Nottingham YMCA, BBC Radio Nottingham, Radio Trent FM, Century 106 FM, Trent Sound, Notts TV, Nottingham Writers' Studio, Blackwell’s bookshops, Waterstone’s bookshops, Mushroom Bookshop, Five Leaves Bookshop, People’s College, New College, the University of Nottingham, the Open University in the East Midlands, Nottingham High School, Nottingham’s Voluntary Action Centre, Nottinghamshire Rainbow Heritage Awards, Nottingham Lesbian and Gay Switchboard, the Gay AIDS Initiative, Healthy Gay Nottingham (the Health Shop), Breakout (Nottingham group for gay/bisexual men), Silver Pride, Reading Pride, the National Association of Teachers of English (Nottingham branch) and the Broadway Cinema (on whose Media Education Advisory Committee I served from 1992 to 1998).
 I've also made public appearances at Leicester De Montfort University, the University of Leicester, Loughborough University, Bishop Grosseteste University College (Lincoln), the Royal School for the Deaf in Derby, Derby’s Metro Cinema, Derby Museum and Art Gallery, Derby's Guildhall Theatre, Derby's Museum of Making, Leicester’s Phoenix Arts Centre, the Leicester Lesbian and Gay Centre, States of Independence (Leicester), the Lowdham Festival and the Southwell Festival.
 I took part in an East Midlands Arts ‘New Voices’ tour of the East Midlands in May 1998, reading my poetry at the libraries in Derby, Beeston and Wellingborough and at the Guildhall in Leicester.
 I've published work with the regional publishers Candlestick Press, Shoestring Press, Mushroom Books, Sow's Ear Press, Spokesman Press, Global Words Press, CivicLeicester and Five Leaves Press; and in publications from the region including Left Lion, Lucifer, New Walk, The Spokesman and Quartz.
 I was on the management board of the trAce Online Writing Centre for nine years, chairing it for four.
 Until the restructuring of Arts Council England (ACE) in 2002, I served on the board of directors of East Midlands Arts.
 I was then an artistic assessor for ACE from 2009 to 2015.